Posted: October 19, 2016

 There are several factors that may lead to an increase in your annual fuel utility bills.
 First, the cost of the fuel may be increasing.
 As we all know, gas, propane and oil prices fluctuate month to month and day today.
 The second factor that could cause an increase in annual heating expenses is a decrease in the efficiency of your heating system.
 Heating systems begin to lose efficiencies as they age.

 When you see increases in your annual heating expenses, coupled with an aging heater, it may be time to start considering replacement.
-A new system is a substantial investment, but we can help ease the burden of costs with special financing and lots of options.

 On gas heating systems the burner flame should be a bright blue color.
 A warning sign is a flickering or yellowish looking flame.
 This is an indication that the gas is not burning completely.
 It is also an indicator that your heating system may be producing a higher than normal level of carbon monoxide.
 Other warning signs of carbon monoxide are: